mit-orcd/orcd-docs-edit/docs/software/compile.md

 5. Now *hello.o* is up-to-date, so the next target *hello* will be built by running the command `gcc hello.o -o hello`.

-Note that the command under the clean target is not executed by `make`, because it is neither the first target nor an prerequisite of any other target.
-To bring this target up, we need to specify the target name:
+Note that the command under the *clean* target is not executed by `make`, because it is neither the first target nor an prerequisite of any other target.
+To bring it up, we need to specify the target name:
 ```
 make clean
 ```
-It will remove the executable and all of the `.o` files.
-Note that if all targets are up-to-date, make does not do anything, so we need to run `make clearn` every time before rebuilding the program.
+The command under this target will remove the executable and all of the `.o` files.
+Note that if all targets are up-to-date, make does not do anything.

+### Makefile for a multi-file program

-Let's create a `Makefile` for the multi-file example program mentioned in previous sections:
+Now let's switch to the multi-file example program used in previous sections.
+A `Makefile` is like this:
 ```
 write: main.o WriteMyString.o
         gcc main.o WriteMyString.o -o write